v11580/SugaR-AI/README.md

   * #### Experience Book Max Moves
 	This is a setup to limit the number of moves that can be played by the experience book.
 	If you configure 16, the engine will only play 16 moves (if available).

+## Experience Tools
+The "SugaR AI Experience Tools" is a small +.exe file that performs functions to create, modify, and defrag experience files.
+Operations on a folder with 50MB of pgn files can be completed in fewer than four seconds.

 ## A note on classical and NNUE evaluation